 As with acrylic paintings, each additional pet will add $75.
 The 5x7 canvas can only accommodate one pet, but the 16x20 canvases can accommodate up to 3 pets (when horizontal).

 So now that we've reviewed prices, let's get into policies.

 Before agreeing to a commission, I must approve of your reference photo to continue.
-I always advise to provide me with several if you can, that way I can assist you when choosing which one would allow me to create the best painting for you!
+Please visit this guide to help you meet the requirements for a usable photo!
 Remember, I only do head&shoulders in my portraits, no full bodies (unless of course, your pet is a fish or a hamster or other small animal.)

 When it comes to reference photos, what I need is a good, sharp image of your pet's face.
 I need good lighting, which means natural light is best!
 If you can take your pet outside, please find a nice area in indirect sunlight (to prevent glare and overexposure).
 If your pet cannot go outside, please photograph them near a window wherever lighting is best in your house.
 I cannot accept photos taken in incandescent lighting!
 As well, I also need your photo reference to be of good resolution.
 This does not mean it needs to be taken with a professional camera by any means, most smartphones work just fine.
 However, I cannot use photos of low quality that appear pixelated, as I need details to complete your portrait.

 Before starting a painting, I require a booking fee (half of your final payment) upfront, which reserves your spot in line and time in my schedule (Please click here to learn more about booking fees!)
 This booking fee is absolutely non-refundable once work on your portrait commences.
 Cancellation of a painting after work has begun means you agree to forfeit your booking fee, which accounts for the time and painting materials that have already been spent on the cancelled portrait.